Edwin Bezar

-Sergeant Major Edwin Bezar (18 February 1838 – 6 February 1936) was an English soldier and author who fought in the Crimean War, counter-insurgency in the Aden Settlement and the New Zealand Wars.
-At his death in 1936 aged 97 he was the last surviving soldier of the 57th Regiment that had fought in the New Zealand Wars; he may have been the war’s last surviving combatant but this is impossible to confirm due to incomplete records.
+Sergeant Major Edwin Bezar (18 February 1838 – 6 February 1936) was an English soldier and author who fought in the Crimean War, counterinsurgency in the Aden Settlement and the New Zealand Wars.
+At his death in 1936 aged 97 he was the last surviving soldier of the 57th Regiment that had fought in the New Zealand Wars; he may have been the war's last surviving combatant but this is impossible to confirm due to incomplete records.
 In retirement he was an active public servant for the New Zealand Defence Department, including organising the first Maori Rifle Corps of Volunteers in the 1870s.
 He was a prolific correspondent and wrote an account of his experiences in the New Zealand Wars.

 Early life

 Edwin Bezar was born at Corsham, Wiltshire, England on 18 February 1838.
 Little is known of his childhood but he later claimed to have met the pioneer photographer Fox Talbot.
-Lacock Abbey, near Bezar’s birthplace, was the setting for Fox Talbot’s historic images of the 1840s.
+Lacock Abbey, near Bezar's birthplace, was the setting for Fox Talbot's historic images of the 1840s.

 Crimean War

-Bezar’s older brother Zachariah joined the army and was sent with the 57th Regiment to the Crimean War.
+Bezar's older brother Zachariah joined the army and was sent with the 57th Regiment to the Crimean War.
 Edwin, eager to follow him, enlisted aged 16 into the 62nd Regiment at Chippenham on 29 January 1855 and arrived in the Crimea on 10 February 1856.
 He soon made contact with his brother, now a corporal and a veteran of the Battles of Balaklava and Inkerman, and transferred into the 57th Regiment on 6 March.
 All fighting had by now finished and Bezar was among the working parties employed on reinterring the dead and erecting cemetery walls.

 Aden

 In September 1857, news came of civil unrest in the Aden Settlement.
-Two companies of the 57th, one of which was Bezar’s, were detached at once and arrived off Aden on 13 October.
-The 57th Regiment was involved in frequent skirmishes with the local population while posted there from 1857–60.
+Two companies of the 57th, one of which was Bezar's, were detached at once and arrived off Aden on 13 October.
+The 57th Regiment was involved in frequent skirmishes with the local population while posted there from 1857 to 1860.
 Bezar and the Aden companies embarked for India in March 1860, to re-join the rest of the regiment then stationed at Puna, Gujarat.